asmjit/asmjit/README.md

 ### C++ Compilers:

-  * Standard:
+  * Features:
     * AsmJit won't build without C++11 enabled.
-If you use older GCC and Clang you would have to enable it through compiler flags.
+If you use older GCC and Clang you would have to enable at least c++11 through compiler flags.
   * Tested:
     * **Clang** - tested by Travis-CI - Clang 3.9+ (with C++11 enabled) is officially supported (older Clang versions having C++11 support are probably fine, but are not regularly tested).
     * **GNU** - tested by Travis-CI - GCC 4.8+ (with C++11 enabled) is officially supported.
     * **MINGW** - tested by AppVeyor - Use the latest version if possible.
-    * **MSVC** - tested by AppVeyor - **MSVC2017+ only!** - there is a severe bug in MSVC2015's `constexpr` implementation that makes that compiler officially unsupported.
+    * **MSVC** - tested by AppVeyor - **MSVC2017+ only!** - there is a severe bug in MSVC2015's `constexpr` implementation that makes that compiler unusable.
   * Untested:
     * **Intel** - no maintainers, no CI environment to regularly test this compiler.
     * Other c++ compilers would require basic support in [core/build.h](./src/asmjit/core/build.h).